ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 |:----------------------------:|:---------------------:|:-------------:|:---------------:|
 | `End` instruction Hex Values | `E0 00 00 00`         | `DE 00 00 00` | `DA 00 00 00`   |

-Now, every 4 bytes is either an instruction or a parameter for an instruction.
+Every 4 bytes is either an instruction or a parameter for an instruction.
 Depending on the battle effect script's complexity, it may be easier to understand by first separating the hex values for each instruction.
 This requires cross-referencing with the associated file in the decompilation projects.

 For instance, the hex values for battle effect script `000` can broken down as the following (keeping in mind that battle effect script `000` only has instructions that don't use parameters):
 - `26 00 00 00` - Critical hit determination
 - `0F 00 00 00` - Damage calculation
 - `E0 00 00 00` / `DE 00 00 00` / `DA 00 00 00` - Ends the battle effect script execution [HGSS / Plat / DP]

-Simple right?
 Now, moving on to battle effect scripts that actually apply effects!

 ### Direct and Indirect Effects
 Let's take a look at two moves that have similar in-game effects.
 For example, both *Harden* and *Steel Wing* both raise the user's Defense stat.
 However, there are some identifiable differences between the two moves: (1) the move data of each move, (2) the assigned probability of raising the user's Defense stat, and (3) the in-game "timing" of when the stat is raised.